How to spot a phony SEAL -Updated 26 May 2013

 AWARDS AND CITATIONS

-To date there have only been three (3) members of the Naval Special Warfare community who have been awarded the Congressional Medal Of Honor.
-All three of those men served during the Vietnam War.
+To date there have only been five (5) members of the Naval Special Warfare community who have been awarded the Congressional Medal Of Honor.
+Three of those men served during the Vietnam War.
 Those three men are Robert Kerrey (a former US Senator and Presidential candidate), Thomas Norris, and Michael Thornton.
 In fact, Mike Thornton’s Congressional Medal Of Honor was the last one awarded to any member of any branch of the US Armed Forces for combat action in Vietnam, and it is also the most recent Congressional Medal Of Honor awarded to any member of the US Navy.
+Two were awarded posthumously for actions in Iraq, Mike Monsoor and Afghanistan, Mike Murphy.

 There were no Congressional Medals Of Honor awarded to any member of any branch of the US Armed Forces for actions that occurred during operation Desert Shield/Desert Storm (1990-1991).